MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.222-19.md

 (d) *Remedies.* (1) The Contracting Officer may terminate the contract.

-(2) The suspending official may suspend the Contractor in accordance with procedures in FAR Subpart 9.4.
+(2) The suspending and debarring official may suspend the Contractor in accordance with procedures in FAR subpart 9.4.

-(3) The debarring official may debar the Contractor for a period not to exceed 3 years in accordance with the procedures in FAR Subpart 9.4.
+(3) The suspending and debarring official may debar the Contractor for a period not to exceed 3 years in accordance with the procedures in FAR subpart 9.4.

 (End of clause)[66 FR 5349, Jan.
 18, 2001]Editorial Note:For Federal Register citations affecting section 52.222-19, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*